Question: Should you tip musicians?

 Most musicians who ever perform as soloists have a tip jar and love to see it get filled while they perform.
 This is a perfect way for an audience to demonstrate their appreciation for the music.
 There are some types of events where a tip jar might not be appropriate like black tie events.
 Some guests will still find a way to sneak some cash to the bandleader.

 To make sure having a tip jar on display is appropriate, our contracts have a section where you can indicate whether or not we should.
 Private parties like birthdays and backyard BBQ hosts will often tell their guests to bring cash to tip the musicians.

 If you see and enjoy a live musician's performance and don't see a tip jar, it is still appropriate to hand them some cash between songs or put money in their case or table next to them.
 The use of coins is rare these days so bills are preferred as long as you make sure they won't blow away or get easily swiped or knocked over.

 Online Tip Jars:

 Many modern musicians and bands have online tip jars.
 Look for a QR code that you can scan with your smart phone that will open an application on your device where you can send them a digital tip.
 Their band logo may have it on stage or on their tip jar.
 Most bands have this on their website as well.
 QR codes and online tipping will likely become the sole form of gratuity for musicians within the next several years.

 Who to Tip:

 Please tip the bandleader.
 That is likely the person with whom you've done all of the planning and communicating with leading up to your event.
-They are likely the one who pays all of the musicians and all of the other band expenses like the sound system, writing the music the musicians play, advertising, and everything else it takes to run a business.
+They are likely the one who pays all of the musicians and all of the other band expenses like for the sound system, lighting, writing the music the musicians play, advertising, and everything else it takes to run the business.
 When you want to give different amounts or individual tips to specific musicians, an envelope with a label is helpful and you can hand it directly to those people individually during a break or at the end of the performance.